Dataiku vs DataSynth

 The platform’s ability to unify collaboration, model training, and MLOps in one enterprise-grade solution.

-- You need to create synthetic datasets for AI training.
+- You need synthetic data that protects sensitive information for AI model training.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".